mansoure/mansoure.github.io/index.md

 - Discovery and analytics on large datasets
 - Distributed and federated RDF engines for linked data
 - Parallel query processing on large graphs and strings
-- Cross-Platform infrastructures for cyber security applications
+- A unified infrastructure for cyber security applications

 ## Recent and Current Research Projects